Online Roulette’s House Edge Beats the Need to Rig It

 How Online Roulette Fairness Works

 Random number generators (RNGs) decide where the ball lands in online roulette.
 Instead of a person pulling the strings, an algorithm handles it all.
 RNGs are the industry standard, but like any software, they can be hacked.
-That’s another reason why sticking to the best roulette casino sites is a must.
+That’s another reason why sticking to the best roulette casinos is a must.

 Check online casino reviews, independent audits from labs like eCOGRA or GLI, and look for licenses from regulators such as the UKGC or New Jersey’s DGE.
 If you want extra peace of mind, try provably fair crypto games, which are virtually impossible to rig.